LaurieQiu/LaurieQiu.github.io/_posts/2021-06-08-why-is-everyone-in-such-a-rush.md

+---
+layout: post
+title: Why is everyone in such a rush?
+---

 [This article](https://norvig.com/21-days.html) is titled "Teach Yourself Programming in Ten Years", and it's reassuring to learn some ideas from it, during what could be called a "turbulent" phase in my life.

 Here are some excerpts: